Hamboki: History

-In 18th century, village was a part of late destroyed city Maka.
+In 18th century, the village was a part of late destroyed city Maka.
 Now Maka is also a small village, Makewali and Hamboki is a separated village having much population.
-Peoples are confused by the origin of name Hamboki.
+Peoples are confused by the origin of name Hamboki.There used to be an old man Pir Syed Munawar Hussain Shah in Hamboki, he was harassed by the Sikhs and accused him very badly, as a result of which he cursed the whole village, due to which this maka village was destroyed.

 There are some buildings having origin from British Rule.

 Education

 The education system of Village is good but literacy rate is very low.
 There are many Public and Private institutes in village.
 The literacy rate is about 59%.